-It’s not uncommon for kindred terminology to be used in high technology, which can make things confusing when new terms are coined or become relevant to an organization.
-So, I wanted to address a few questions related to data lake vs. data warehouse to help clear things up.
+It’s not uncommon for kindred terminology to be used in high technology in data science, which can make things confusing when new terms are coined or become relevant to an organization.
+So, I wanted to address a few questions related to data lake versus data warehouse to help clear things up.

-Data warehouses and data lakes are both widely used for storing data, but they are not interchangeable terms.
+Data warehouses and data lakes are both widely used for storing data, but they are not interchangeable terms when it comes to cloud data.
 A data warehouse is not a data lake.
 Nor is a data lake a new sort of data warehouse.
 When it comes to comparing a data lake vs. data warehouse, it’s important to keep in mind that data warehouses are the product of a different time in IT.
-Although still in use today, data warehouses do not align with the complex needs of operating today’s modern enterprises.
+Although still in use today, data warehouses do not align with the complex needs of operating today’s modern enterprises in data management.

-While data warehouses collect and store specific types of data for non-urgent analysis, data lakes are designed to collect, normalize, analyze, and use—in real time—all the raw data generated by an organization’s IT enterprise, including structured, unstructured, and topological data.
+While data warehousing collects and stores specific types of data for non-urgent analysis, data lakes are designed to collect, normalize, analyze, and use—in real time—all the raw data generated by an organization’s IT enterprise, including structured, unstructured, and topological data.
 In IT, this includes data federated from all of an enterprise’s different infrastructure sources, like Google, Microsoft, and Amazon, as well as events, faults, logs, configurations, and performance.

-While the raw data is useful, what’s more, valuable is a clean, normalized data lake wherein the raw data is organized in such a way that users can use the data for further queries or analysis.
+While the raw data is useful in data science, what’s more valuable is a clean, normalized data lake wherein the raw data is organized in such a way that users can use the data for further queries or analysis.
 Normalization is the process by which data in the data lake is de-duplicated, formatted consistently, grouped logically, and stored in a more organized structure.
 Once normalized, the data can be visualized and analyzed.
 Without normalizations, a company can collect all the data it wants, but most of it will simply go unused, taking up space not benefitting the organization in any meaningful way.

 The ScienceLogic Data Lake enables real-time behavioral correlation of events and anomalies within a service context to determine the health, availability, and risk of business services.
 That gives real-time insights into the state of the infrastructure and applications that support the business.
 Those insights can then be used to determine the root cause of issues and automate IT processes and workflows in real time to resolve those issues.
 A clean data lake is also the foundation of achieving AIOps.